devrodmastria/rmesquit/README.md

 ## About Me
-Passionate engineering professional with a B.Sc. in computer science and software engineering.
+Creative engineering professional with a B.Sc. in computer science and software engineering.

 ## Work Experience - Android